How to choose a new bulb

 Push the new bulb straight in (don’t touch the glass with your fingers) until you feel the silicone O-ring seat.
 Then twist the bulb (or retaining ring) to lock it in place.
 Reconnect the wiring harness.

 Replacing a headlight bulb is easy.
 You can replace both of yours (always replace them as a set) in about 30 minutes and save about $30 labor.
-The best part is that the entire procedure is almost always right there in your owner’s manual.
+The best part is that the entire how to install headlights procedure is almost always right there in your owner’s manual.

 In some late-model vehicles, you have to remove the entire headlight assembly from the vehicle to get clear access to the bulb (Photo 1).
 Remove the old bulb and install the new one (Photos 2 and 3).
 Then put the headlight assembly back in and secure it.